 Other popular spa treatments include facials and body treatments like salt glows and body wraps.
 Most spas have a nail salon offering spa manicures and spa pedicures.
 Some spas, especially hotel and resort spas, usually have signature services that might combine several different treatments: a body scrub followed by a massage and a mini-facial, for instance.
 Many day spas are attached to salons that offer additional service, like haircuts, coloring, styling, and makeup.

 Spa treatments are presented in a spa menu that is basically a list of everything a spa offers.
 They are usually grouped together by the type of spa treatment, and most spas list the services by name.
 There are several categories you can expect to see.

 The two most popular massages are Swedish massage and deep tissue massage.
 Swedish massage typically covers the whole body with firm strokes but without much deep, focused work.
 Deep tissue massage will use firmer pressure and also include focused work on areas that are especially tight.

 Another massage offering on most menus is an aromatherapy massage, which uses essential oils to achieve different purposes, most commonly relaxation.
 Sometimes the oils are created by companies to achieve different effects, and the therapist asks you to smell a few different oils to find out which one most appeals to you.

 Once you've tried the basic massage, you might want to branch out to different types of massage, which may or may not be available, like Thai massage or reflexology.
 These also require special training and might not be available everywhere.

 Sports massage is good if you're dealing with some pain or restriction due to your favorite activities.
-If you're pregnant, you need the prenatal massage because there are special training, techniques, precautions, and equipment for the mom-to-be.
+If you're pregnant, you need a prenatal massage because there are special training, techniques, precautions, and equipment for the mom-to-be.